Best Live TV Streaming Service Providers Review

 **Requires $14.99 per month upgrade

-DIRECTV NOW doesn’t make you upgrade to get the majority of popular channels, making it an easy pick for people switching from cable or satellite TV service.
+AT&T TV NOW doesn’t make you upgrade to get the majority of popular channels (including HBO), making it an easy pick for people switching from cable or satellite TV service.
 While Sling TV’s pricing beats out the other providers, you gotta make sure that price includes the channels you want.

-YouTube TV stands out with its great price per channel, meaning that $40 goes a long way.
-Hulu’s pricing is very reasonable—at least until you start adding in the monthly DVR or unlimited streams pricing.
+YouTube TV stands out with its great price per channel, meaning your money goes a long way.
+Hulu’s pricing is very reasonable—but you’ll pay for the DVR upgrade and unlimited streams.

 And PlayStation Vue may be expensive, but it does have great streaming quality, DVR storage, and the most simultaneous streams.